 Mary Baldwin College has been educating teachers for America’s schools for more than 165 years.
 But it is not enough just to cite our history.
-Our MAT program is distinctive, and is set apart from other Master of Arts in Teaching programs in several important ways:
+Our MAT program with licensure is distinctive, in several important ways:

 Deadlines for applications are as follows: Fall – July 31, Spring – November 15, Summer – April 15.

 Prospective students are encouraged to meet with an education advisor and/or attend an orientation session in the most convenient regional location to review admission requirements and determine the best plan of study.

 - Cost and financial aid information

 - Passing scores on the Virginia Communication and Literacy Assessment (VCLA) reading and writing exam plus Praxis Core math OR exemption from admissions testing with qualifying SAT or ACT scores

 - A personal statement telling us why you are interested in teaching

 - Official college transcripts (Please note: a minimum grade point average of 3.0 is required)